Everett Ernest Blakely: Biography

-Early training in the U. S. Army Air Corps
+United States Army Air Corps

-In August 1941, before graduating from the University of Washington, Blakely enlisted in the U.S. Army Air Force.
+In August 1941, before graduating from the University of Washington, Blakely enlisted in the United States Army Air Corps.

 His first assignment was at Hancock Field in Santa Maria, California, where he was stationed from 22 August 1941, to 1 November 1941.
 It was at Hancock Field that he learned to fly using the Stearman PT13 biplane.

 Blakely began his next assignment on 4 November 1941, at Moffett Field near San Francisco, California.

 The Attack on Pearl Harbor and the subsequent entry of the United States into World War II happened one month later, on 7 December 1941.
 Blakely continued his flight training on a Vultee BT-13 Valiant (Vibrator), concluding this assignment at Moffet Field on 17 January 1942.

 Told he would fly fighters, cadet Blakely transferred to Luke Field, Arizona, where he received advanced fighter training on a North American T-6 Texan.
 No longer a cadet, he graduated earning his pilot wings, and he was later commissioned as a Second Lieutenant.

 On 16 March 1942, Blakely was transferred to the 3rd Air Force stationed at Dale Mabry Field in Tallahassee, Florida where he continued his fighter flight training, flying the Bell P-39 Airacobra, Curtiss P-36 Hawk, and the Republic P-43 Lancer.

 About 3 months later, he was assigned to the 79th Fighter Group at Morris Field in Charlotte, North Carolina where he continued to hone his flying skills, flying the Curtiss P-40 Warhawk.